iagrib/RandomCodeSnippets/README.md

 # RandomCodeSnippets

 This is a collection of code snippets written by me.
-They can be useful in some situations, feel free to grab them if you need them & modify at your will, leaving a credit if you're gonna use them in your project would be nice.
+They can be useful in some situations, feel free to grab & modify them at your will if you need.
+If you're gonna use them in your project, leaving a credit would be nice.

-I do not guarantee that these pieces of code are 100% stable/optimized/working, suggestions are welcome (through pull requests).
+I can not guarantee that these pieces of code are 100% stable/optimized or that they work at all, suggestions are welcome (through pull requests).